SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

    -> println("someInts is of type Int[] with \(someInts.count) items.")
    <- someInts is of type Int[] with 0 items.

-Note that the type of the ``someInts`` variable has been inferred to be ``Int[]``, because it was set to the output of an ``Int[]`` initializer.
+Note that the type of the ``someInts`` variable is inferred to be ``Int[]``, because it is set to the output of an ``Int[]`` initializer.

-Alternatively, if the context already provides type information – such as a function argument, or an already-typed variable or constant – you can create an empty array with an empty array literal, which is written as ``[]``
+Alternatively, if the context already provides type information, such as a function argument or an already-typed variable or constant, you can create an empty array with an empty array literal, which is written as ``[]``
 (an empty pair of square brackets):